 1. Take It Slow—Your Body Will Thank You

-Your body needs time to adjust to thinner air.
-If you’re jumping from sea level to 10,000+ feet in a day, you’re asking for trouble.
-Ideally, you should spend a day or two acclimating at a moderate elevation before heading higher.
-If that’s not an option, ascend gradually—aim for no more than 1,000 feet of elevation gain per day once you’re above 8,000 feet.
+Your body needs time to get used to the thinner air.
+If you go from sea level to over 10000 feet in a single day, you are setting yourself up for trouble.
+It is best to spend a day or two at a moderate elevation before going higher.
+If that is not possible, try to take it slow and steady.
+Once you are above 8000 feet, keep your daily elevation gain to around 1000 feet.

 2. Hydrate Like Your Life Depends on It (Because It Kind of Does)